marcostl/frontend-coding-challenge/marcos-torres-report.md

 - Implement the `/edit` page
   - I refactored a little bit the `DataForm` component so it could be reused for the edit page
   - I implemented the edit feature so it takes the data from the `location.state` coming from `react-router` if present.
 If not, it will fall-back into the Apollo endpoint and it will show a loading message.
 If no data is returned after Apollo is used then an error is shown along with a link to go back to the main page.

+#### 22nd Feb ~22:30 - ~01:00
+- Implement the custom hook that will handle the pagination
+  - I've also included some tests for these as testing hooks needs to be handled specifically.
+  - Later I noticed that it might happen that the only item of the last page is deleted and would leave the navigator state inconsistent.
+I added a useEffect hook to correct this edge case.
+- Implement the `PageNavigator` component and modify the `NewDataForm` so it sets some location state and the app will navigate to the last page when the addition of the data is completed.
+  - I could have had implemented this behvaiour for the `EditDataForm`. but I discarded it for simplicity purposes.
+Also, the `EditDataForm` component would need to be aware of the page where the data that's being edited is.